FTCIrrationalDoorkeepers4653/TeamCode/README.md

 - 12/12/2020 - Updated Autonomous Programs and Post-Scrimmage Bug Fixes.
 We Hope to Get Main Auto Working for NC Scrimmage.

 - 12/18/2020 - Updated Autonomous for New Wobble Goal Arm, Still Working on Grabbing Second Wobble Goal in Main Autonomous.
+Finished Two Positions of Grabbing, but Still
-Hope to Finish Auto Before Jan 1.
+Need to Work on Third Position.
+Hope to Finish by Jan 1.